 Another significant factor is sunlight.
 The sun provides the necessary elements for fruits and vegetables to grow.
 Have you ever watched a YouTube video on fruit and vegetable harvest?
 Take a look at the way the fruits and vegetables look.
 You will want to put your hand through the television to grab one.

 More advantages to eating Haitian food or local food

 Another advantage of choosing local Food is that it tends to be healthier.
 Local fruits and vegetables are generally more nutritious.
 There are two main reasons for this:

 - They are more compliant with the seasons: generally, local fruits and vegetables are produced according to their seasons.
 In addition, the short distances they face limit the alteration of nutrients.
 Indeed, products intended for local consumption do not have to endure long journeys; they are picked when ripe and travel little before reaching our plates.
 And the fresher the food, the more incredible its nutritional qualities we will benefit from!

 - Another advantage is that local fruits and vegetables tend to be less expensive.
 Less expensive to produce and less expensive to ship (since there are no exorbitant transportation costs), they are sold at a lower price to the final consumer!
 This can considerably lighten our wallets!

 Local products are generally more compliant with the seasons.

 Favoring local food also means selecting seasonal products.
-Seasonal products offer us an incomparable quality and freshness because they have been picked at the right time.
-By valuing the seasons, the food can then benefit from optimal climatic conditions for their development (light, temperatures…), which results unquestionably in the taste.
+Seasonal products offer us incomparable quality and freshness because they have been picked at the right time.
+By valuing the seasons, the food can benefit from optimal climatic conditions for their development (light, temperatures…), which results in the taste.